Alley & Marketplace Rules

 Lamination: There will be a laminator at the staff table that is free for use, but artists must provide their own lamination sheets.
 Please note staff will not laminate for you, and is not responsible for any damage that may be incurred to artwork.

-Noise and Lights: Items that generate an unacceptable noise level, distracting or flashing lights are all prohibited.
-The Alley is already a pretty loud and overwhelming place with the sheer number of artists and attendees without the addition of loud stereos and strobe lights.
-This includes excessive volume of one's voice, personal stereos, computers, hand-held game units, ect.
-Headphones are strongly encouraged for artists who want to listen to music.
+Noise and Lights: Items that generate an unacceptable noise level, distracting and/or flashing lights are all prohibited.
+The Alley can be an overwhelming space with the sheer number of artists and attendees without the addition of music and bright lights.
+This includes excessive volume of one's voice, personal music, computers/tablets, hand-held games, etc. Headphones are strongly encouraged for artists who want to listen to music.
 Repeated complaints will result in loss of Alley privileges.
-Be aware this is subject to the Artist Menagerie staff.

 Visitors and Helpers: Space behind tables is very limited and, in many cases, shared with the artist sitting behind you.
 Visitors and non-seated artists are not permitted unless it is to view or commission work; however, we understand that some artists may require assistance due to a disability.
 We will gladly provide accommodation for these circumstances.
 Unnecessary clutter is not permitted, and aisles must be kept clear for traffic and fire exits must not be blocked.

-Tip Jars or Printed Solicitations: Tip Jars and solicitation are prohibited in the alley, We prefer all charitable donations be made to the convention's selected charity.
+Tip Jars or Printed Solicitations: Tip Jars and solicitation are prohibited in the Alley & Marketplace.
 If a tip jar is set out, the artist will first be asked to remove it.
-Failure to comply may result in removal from the alley
+Failure to comply may result in removal from the Alley/Marketplace.
+Please note we encourage buyers tipping, but not open solicitation for them!

 Leaving the Space